 A student or parent/guardian may request that the student stay in school during the appeal of a suspension.
-A student determined by the principal to be a danger to others or who is highly likely to be so destructive or disruptive that the education of other students cannot continue in a safe and orderly manner shall not be allowed to attend school during the appeal process unless he or she is referred to an alternative placement.
+A student deter-mined by the principal to be a danger to others or who is highly likely to be so destructive or disruptive that the education of other students cannot continue in a safe and orderly manner shall not be allowed to attend school during the appeal processunless they are referred to an alternative placement.

-Appeals should be made in writing and hand delivered, mailed, or emailed to the appropriate administrator.
-If a parent/guardian/student needs help writing a letter of appeal, he or she may contact Student Relations at (502) 485-3335 for assistance.
-Refer to the chart on page 36.
+Appeals should be made in writing and hand-delivered, mailed, or emailed to the appropriate administrator.
+If a parent/ guardian/student needs help writing a letter of appeal, they may contact Student Relations at (502) 485-3335 for assistance.Refer to the chart on page 36.
 Alternative appeal formats may be accepted.
 These alternative appeal formats may be initiated and approved through the director of Student Relations.
-Failure to follow the appeal procedures within the prescribed time limits as described herein will nullify the right of a student or his or her parent/guardian to appeal.
+Failure to follow the appeal procedures within the prescribed time limits as described herein will nullify the right of a student or their parent/guardian to appeal.